code-and-effect/effective_datatables/README.md

 Previous versions of the gem were excellent, but the 3.0 release has stepped things up.

 Internally, all columns now have separate compute and format methods, removing the need for a ton of internal parsing and type conversions.
-This allows things like filters, aggregates and searching/sorting to work with the pre-formatted data.
+This allows things like filters, aggregates and searching/sorting to work effectively.

-Column rendering has been improved so all datatables and view methods from available from everywhere.
+Column rendering has been improved so all datatable and view methods are callable from anywhere in the DSL.
-This allows you to include/exclude/configure columns based on the current_user, filters and attributes with regular ifs instead of procs.
+This allows the developer to do things like: include/exclude/configure columns based on the current_user, apply logic around current filters to change columns dynamically, to use regular ifs instead of procs in toggling visibility, and generally removes all weirdness.

-This release adds a dependency on [effective_resources](https://github.com/code-and-effect/effective_resources) for ActiveRecord resource discovery, full sql table fuzzy searching/sorting, attribute parsing, and linking to edit/show actions.
+This release adds a dependency on [effective_resources](https://github.com/code-and-effect/effective_resources) for ActiveRecord resource discovery, full sql table fuzzy searching/sorting, attribute parsing, and checking availability & authorization of edit/show actions.

 A cookie has been added to persist the user's selected filters, search, sort, length, column visibility and pagination settings.